Limit theorems for discrete multitype branching processes counted with a characteristic: Introduction

-The fluctuations of single-type CMJ processes have been in the meantime investigated in a series of works.
-One particular example is a Kolmogorov's conservative fragmentation model that may be translated into the language of general branching processes.
-For such processes, Janson and Neininger \cite{Janson+Neininger:2008} proved the corresponding limit theorem.
+The fluctuations of single-type CMJ processes counted with characteristic $\Phi$ have been meanwhile investigated in a sequence of works.
+One particular example is the Kolmogorov's conservative fragmentation model that may be translated into the language of general branching processes.
+For such processes, Janson and Neininger \cite{Janson+Neininger:2008} proved a corresponding limit theorem.
 Janson \cite{Janson:2018} studied asymptotic fluctuations of single-type supercritical general branching processes in the lattice case for some particular choice of the characteristic in which the limit in Nerman's theorem from \cite{Nerman:1981} vanishes.
 Recently, central limit theorems for such general single type branching processes have been established in \cite{iksanov-kolesko-meiners2021}.

-Much less is known in the multitype case.
+Much less is known in the multitype case, i.e.~when $J>1$.
 There are partial results indicating the intricate nature of the limit theorems that can occur.
-For multitype continuous-time Markov branching processes with finite type space, in which individuals give birth only at the time of their death, Athreya \cite{athreya-cont1,athreya-cont2} proved a central limit theorem and Janson \cite{janson-fclt-urns} proved a functional central limit theorem.
+For multitype continuous-time Markov branching processes with finite type space, in which individuals give birth only at the time of their death, Athreya \cite{athreya-cont1,athreya-cont2} proved a central limit theorem and Janson \cite{janson-fclt-urns} proved a corresponding functional central limit theorem.
 Asmussen and Hering \cite[Section VIII.3]{Asmussen+Hering:1983} provide results for the asymptotic fluctuations of multitype Markov branching processes with rather general type space.
+Let us remark that although most of the above mentioned results have different proofs, they are somehow similar in nature, that is, some kind of dichotomy/trichotomy appears in the limit behavior.
+This may indicate the existence of a limit theorem for general CMJ processes $(Z^\Phi_t)_{t\geq 0}$ that generalizes the previous results.

-Let us remark that although most of the the above mentioned results have different proofs, they are somehow similar in nature, that is, some trichotomy appears.
-This may indicate the existence of a limit theorem for general CMJ processes $(Z^\Phi_t)_{t\geq 0}$ which includes all the previous results.
+\textbf{Our contribution.} In the underlying work we take a step forward in understanding higher order asymptotics for multitype CMJ processes counted with characteristics $\Phi$.
+The main restriction imposed in the current paper is that for all $1\le i,j\le J$,